marcoguerini/VerMouth/README.md

     <img src="img/vermouth_logo_no_bg.png" width="30%" align="left">
     <br>
     Welcome to the VerMouth dataset repository!
 VerMouth is a dataset for the automatic generation of personalised responses to misleading claims online.
-    It was introduced in the paper <a href="" target="_blank">Countering Misinformation via Emotional Response Generation</a> presented at the EMNLP 2023 conference.
+    It was introduced in the paper <a href="https://arxiv.org/abs/2311.10587" target="_blank">Countering Misinformation via Emotional Response Generation</a> presented at the EMNLP 2023 conference.
     If you use the VerMouth datasets or any partial sections of it in your work, we kindly request to <a href="https://github.com/marcoguerini/VerMouth/tree/main#bibtex-citation">cite</a> our original paper.
 </p>